rachelando/scaffolding/source/0d-think-aloud.rst

 We ask you to use EarlyAccess and Adee while **continuously thinking out loud**.
 That is, simply verbalising your thoughts as you read through each section, answer questions AND while using Adee in Figma.

-Here is an example of thinking aloud:
+Please watch this example of thinking aloud:

 .. raw:: html